This topic describes how to create a file system and mount the file system on a Linux Elastic Compute Service (ECS) instance.

 - Choose Create File System. and click

-- In the NAS General-purpose section, click Pay-as-you-go.
+- In the Extreme NAS section, click Pay-as-you-go.

-Select a zone from the drop-down list.
-We recommend that the zone you select is the same as the zone where the ECS instance resides.
-This eliminates extra latency due to cross-zone communication between the file system and the ECS instance.
+Select a zone.
+We recommend that you select the zone where the ECS instance resides.
+This eliminates extra latency for cross-zone communication between the file system and the ECS instance.

 - Click Buy Now and follow the instructions to complete the payment.